brandur/sorg/content/drafts/mongodb.md

 If you're already on MongoDB, it may be very difficult to migrate off of and staying on it might be the right choice for your organization.
 I can relate.
-But if you're not in that situation, and are considering using MongoDB in a new project, you should reconsider.
+But if you're not in that situation, and are evaluating the use of MongoDB in a new project, you should reconsider.
 MongoDB for any new system is _never_ the right choice.

 **Do you need document-style storage (i.e. nested JSON structures)?** You probably don't, but if you really _really_ do, you should use the `jsonb` type